-11.2.4 Winches of lifts shall be provided with the plate containing manufacturer's name, type, rated traction force, manufacturer's number, date of manufacture and the Register stamp confirming acceptance of the winch.
+11.2.4 Winches of lifts shall be provided with the plate containing manufacturer's name, type, rated traction force, manufacturer's number, date of manufacture.

 11.2.5 The gripping devices and overspeed governors shall be provided with the plate containing manufacturer's name, type, rated safe working load and speed for which they are designed, manufacturer's number and date of manufacture.